 You can’t bring your horses in the air-conditioned indoors, but you can help give them relief.
 Try freezing 2-liter bottles filled with water.
 These giant “ice cubes” can be added to the trough to lower the water temperature and (for particularly curious horses) provide some playful distraction.

-Sprinkler: In the wild, horses will cool off by swimming in a large water source and then letting the water evaporate.
+Sprinkler: In the wild cooling sometimes comes when horses swim in a large water source and then letting the water evaporate.
 The evaporating action helps remove heat from the coat.
 You can help your horses get the cooling action of evaporative cooling by simply setting up a sprinkler in your pasture.
 A sprinkler running for an hour or so during the heat of the day can help cool your horses down, provide stimulation for the herd, and help desensitize horses to having a startle response to sprinklers.
 As a bonus – if you move the sprinkler a bit each day – it can help your pasture grass grow a little faster.

 Mist systems: Cooling mist systems are also growing in popularity and can help lower the temperature of a barn.